-- To achieve returns on the Scheme assets equal to the Liability Benchmark Objective (estimated change in liabilities + 2.2% p.a.) over rolling 3-year periods. - To aim to not breach a downside tolerance of the estimated change in liabilities less 4.4% p.a. on the Scheme assets in any 12 month period.
+- To achieve returns on the Scheme assets equal to the Liability Benchmark Objective over rolling 3 year periods.
+The Liability Benchmark Objective is defined as swaps + 2.1% as at 31 March 2015 (prior to March 2015 this target was swaps +2.2%). - To aim to not breach a downside tolerance of the estimated change in liabilities less 4.4% p.a. on the Scheme assets in any 12 month period.